 If you’ve never cooked with Tuscan kale before, I hadn’t before this, you’ll need to remove the tough stem.
 Just grab either side of the leaf and pull.

-- 6 thick pork and fennel sausages, skins removed, broken into bite-sized pieces
+- 6 thick pork and fennel sausages skins removed, broken into chunks

 - 1 tsp dried chilli flakes

-- 1 bunch (approx 300g) roughly torn cavolo nero, stems removed
+- 1 bunch cavolo nero stems removed, roughly torn

 - Cook pasta in a large saucepan of salted boiling water until al dente (10-11 minutes).
 When draining pasta, make sure to reserve some pasta water to add to the sauce.